I must say, renting in Ericeira is no easy task.

 If you are thinking of renting in Ericeira, do not give up!

 Our local developers have been busy building brand-new residential buildings that may well be your future home.
-Some of these new places will be ready for moving in from as soon as the end of the year.
+Some of these new places will be ready for moving in as soon as the end of the year.
 And, according to our source at The Ericeira Real State, about 40% to 50% of these properties, which have been already sold, were bought to let.

 Renting in Ericeira: winter 2019